The Best Non Comedogenic Foundation: Top Choices

 So, how does this product perform?
-Pretty well!
+In our experience, pretty well!
 L'Oreal Paris True Match Super-Blendable Compact Makeup is oil-free, blends easily and effectively, and it's available in plenty of shades (18 of them, in fact) so you can find exactly what works for you.
 For some people, that's torture, and for others, that makes for a wonderful, wonderful project.

 Maybelline New York Dream Liquid Mousse Foundation

-This can be a fantastic choice, and it's a GREAT option if your main concern is pore coverage.
+This can be a fantastic choice, and it may be a very good option if your main concern is pore coverage.
 Being able to provide pore coverage is an amazing thing for a non comedogenic foundation, because very often foundations that don't cause acne have to compromise a little on their pore-hiding properties.
-And, for a lighter-feeling foundation, it does a good job of covering rosacea and acne, as well, and it stays on for a WHILE---up to 16 hours, which is pretty impressive for a non comedogenic product.
+And, for a lighter-feeling foundation, it does a good job of covering rosacea and acne, as well, and it's designed to stay on for a while—up to 16 hours, which is pretty impressive for a non comedogenic product.

 Max Factor Lasting Performance Foundation